Will AI Destroy Humanity? Can Humans Escape AI Doomsday Debate

 Humans actually have some say in how the AI is structured, how it's trained.

-There are a lot of big companies who are doing this.
+And there are a lot of big companies who are doing this.

-Thankfully, I think there's a diverse enough set of companies who are making AI models that we don't have to worry about a mono company like Google taking over the next 20 years.
+Thankfully, I think there's a diverse enough set of companies who are making AI models that we don't have to worry about a mono-company like Google taking over the next 20 years.

 To that point, though, isn't it the case that to say AI is a blanket term?